Discretizing and quantizing neural nets

 Quantization, in the general sense, maps a continuous or large set of values to a smaller, discrete set.
 The notion has roots in signal processing and information theory; Vector Quantization (VQ) emerged in the late 1970s and early 1980s, e.g. the Linde-Buzo-Gray algorithm (Linde, Buzo, and Gray 1980).
 VQ represents vectors from a continuous space using a finite set of prototype vectors from a “codebook,” typically designed by clustering a large sample of data.
 The objective is to minimise representation error (distortion) for a given codebook size (rate) — the rate-distortion trade-off at the centre of information theory.

 The way we quantize NNs has its own bloody-minded reinventions, as usual.
 Instead of arbitrary codebooks, we typically use structured ones.
 Converting float32 weights and activations to int8 (or to binary values) is scalar quantization: we partition a continuous interval of real numbers into a finite set of ordered bins.
-The motivations are speed (specialised hardware) and storage size (see also compression).
+The motivations are speed (specialised hardware) and storage size (see also compression), so that we can run on the edge.

 1 Uniform vs logarithmic